 Early in the morning of Nov.
 14, 2005, it all goes in reverse: They drive me to some INS processing center, hand me my private clothes back, and keep me waiting in a holding cell for several hours.
 Finally two officers in civilian clothes pick me up, handcuff me and drive me in a police car to the rear entry of Chicago’s O’Hare international airport.
 The two officers lead me up the stairs of the gangway, and before entering the plane have the mercy to take off the handcuffs.
 Then we enter the plane, while one officer leads the way, the other covers my back.
 They make the journey to Germany with me and make sure that I get handed over to two police officers waiting for me at the end of the gangway at the airport in Frankfurt, Germany.

 While in deportation detention, Rudolf’s lawyer tried to avert his deportation by complaining to the U.S. Supreme Court that Rudolf had a constitutional right to due process: the Fifth Amendment of the U.S. Constitution grants that right to everyone present in the U.S., not just its citizens.
 Yet deporting Rudolf before his asylum case had been heard in court and before his motion to obtain permanent legal residence had been adjudicated would violate this right.
 However, the U.S. Supreme Court decided not to intervene.
 Hence, on November 14, 2005, Rudolf was deported to Germany.
 There on arrival, he was arrested by police authorities and transferred first to a prison in Rottenburg, then to one in Stuttgart in Baden-Württemberg.
 On March 15, 2007, the Mannheim District Court sentenced Rudolf to two years and six months in prison for his scholarly research results published while in the U.S. – where they are perfectly legal.
-The German court claimed that these results disparage the dead and libel the living.
+The German court claimed that these research results poison the minds of the masses, incite them to hatred, disparage the remembrance of the dead, and libel the living.

 Andrew Allen, December 2010